Actual Data From The Practice Table

 540 rolls

-# of times expected based on the actual occurrence of the 4,6,8,10 * Variance
+# of times expected based on the actual occurrence of the 4,6,8,10 *Variance

 * based on the total appearance of the actual number.
-(For instance the 4 can be made three ways, 1/3 - 3/1 and 2-2.
-So for every 3 appearances of the 4 one third of them should be a hard way.
+(For instance, the 4 can be made three ways, 1/3 – 3/1 and 2-2.
+So for every 3 appearances of the 4 one-third of them should be a hard way.
 I threw the four 53 times.
 Multiply 53 times 1/3 to get 17.7)

-The Good News: If you don't think continued practice helps, think again.
-I've made significant headway in seven avoidance.
+The Good News: If you don’t think continued practice helps, think again.
+I’ve made significant headway in seven avoidances.
 Threw with much more consistency, reducing the appearance of the seven to 1 in every 9.15 throws. (or less than 4 sevens per 36 throws)

 And for something a little different

 I also use wincraps as a tool in my practice routine.
-Using the "roll your own" function, I threw 200 hands at the table in simulation.
+Using the “roll your own” function, I threw 200 hands at the table in the simulation.
 Here are the results:

 Number of hands: 200